Quick Reference

 Multiple Ways to Use In and NotIn (SDK)

-The SDK provides 4 syntax options for In/NotIn operators with multiple values.
-All methods are functionally equivalent - choose based on your preference:
+The SDK provides three equivalent syntax options for setting multi-value operators.
+Choose based on your preference:

 json